Anchorage Parks and Recreation

 Project Overview

-The improvements at Taku Lake Park focus include safety and lighting upgrades and focus around updated fitness, playground, and skatepark amenities.
+The improvements at Taku Lake Park include safety and lighting upgrades and focus around updated fitness, playground, and skatepark amenities.
 The Taku Lake Park Master Plan, was approved in 2018 and identified community priorities for Taku Lake Park.

 Timeline